OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

 This page contains some of the questions we are asked most often related to multi-tenant deployments in Octopus Deploy.

-- Why can't I see the tenant area in the main menu, or anything about tenants for that matter?
+- Why can't I see the tenant area in the main menu, orÂ anything about tenants for that matter?
 - Is there anything special about multi-tenant projects or environments?
 - Can I deploy to multiple tenants in a single deployment?
 - Can I deploy to multiple tenants at the same time?